oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 1. The [Category](../data-models/category.md) of the Content Item.
 2. All [Tags](../data-models/tag.md) of the Content Item that belong to [Tag Groups](../data-models/tag-group.md) defined to be used for Context Labels in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).

-## Social Media Promotion
+## Social Media Meta Data Tags

-The Content Item Templates come with dedicated social media tags that guarantees great presentation on social media platforms.
+The Content Item Templates come with dedicated social media meta data tags that guarantees great presentation on social media platforms.

-The content of these tags may have been [specifically defined](../data-models/content-item.md#social-media-promotion-data) or they will default to the available [content item](../data-models/content-item.md) data.
+The content of these tags will be derived from the [Promotion Data](../data-models/content-item.md#promotion--indexing-data).
+If none, or only partial, promotion data is present the platform will use the following fallbacks:

+* **Title**
+  The platform will use Promotion Title or fallback to the Content Items Title.
+* **Description**
+  The platform will use Promotion Text or fallback to the Content Items Lead.
+* **Image**
+  The platform will use Promotion Image or fallback to the main image of the Content Item.
+  What the main image is will vary depending on the Content Type.

-## Search Engine Promotion
+## Search Engine Meta Data Tags

-The Information Design Templates are pre optimised for great visibility in search engines through speed and industry standard use of meta data and micro formats.
+The Content Item Templates come with dedicated search engine meta data tags that guarantees the content will be indexed correctly and presented well in search engines.
+The content of these tags will be derived from the appropriate fields of the Content Item:

+* **Title**
+  The platform will use the [Indexing Title](../data-models/content-item.md#promotion--indexing-data) if present.
+Otherwise it will fallback to the Content Items Title.
+* **Description**
+  The platform will use the Content Items Lead.
+* **Content Language**
+  The platform will use the Content Items Language.

 ## Sponsorship